sled-group/compute-guide/whistler/remote-desktop.md

 This tells the VNC server to use `xfce` as its desktop (GUI) provider as opposed to the default gnome desktop.
 This is because gnome desktop does not seem to support multiple simoutaneous VNC sessions for one user; it also occasionally freezes and becomes non-responding.

-## Start VNC server
+## Start VNC session

-Each time you need to access remote desktop, you need to start the VNC server first via:
+Each time you need to access remote desktop, you need to start a VNC session first via:

 ```
 vncserver